Division of Adult Reconstructive Surgery

 The Division of Adult Reconstructive Surgery in NYU Langone Health’s Department of Orthopedic Surgery is a national and international leader in hip and knee clinical care, education, and research.
 We treat the complete spectrum of hip and knee disorders.
 Our division also educates fellows and residents (14 per year) to become future leaders in this field.
 We conduct research that continues to improve the quality of care we provide to our patients and advances knowledge in the field that enables hip and knee surgeons around the world to do the same.
 The expertise of our faculty and the breadth and depth of our efforts in all of these areas distinguish us in the New York metropolitan area and around the globe.

-The division supports six clinical hip and knee fellowship positions each year.
+The division supports five clinical hip and knee fellowship positions each year.
 Residents participate in rotations as part of the Department of Orthopedic Surgery’s residency program.
 During residency and fellowship training, trainees gain hands-on experience by performing evidence-based surgical techniques and learning disease management approaches to treating patients across the full spectrum of hip and knee conditions under the supervision of experienced faculty members.

 As a resident or fellow, your education in our division prepares you to work in a high-volume and high-technology evidence-based setting.
 You gain direct experience in procedures such as hip preservation, primary total hip or knee replacement, partial hip or knee replacement, hip and knee revision, and hip resurfacing.
 In training with us, you have the unique opportunity to use advanced technology in joint reconstruction, including computer navigation, robotics, sensors, three-dimensional printing, and patient-specific surgical plans and implants.
 We also offer virtual reality modules for trainees to improve their skills in hip and knee replacement in an immersive, risk-free environment.